| Readers

 Considering

-that most people couldn’t remember their server the second
+that most people couldnt remember their server the second

 after leaving the restaurant, your top picks must be hella